nextbelt/rmi-audit-toolkit/SYSTEM_DOCUMENTATION.md

         {
           "question_code": "P-01",
           "score": 2,
-          "question": "Do you feel trained on the specific equipment..."
+          "question": "Do you feel trained on the specific equipment you are assigned to maintain today?"
         }
       ]
     },